Embrace The Suck: An Expansion Of Three Characteristics That Make A Song A Leonard Cohen Song: #1. Embracing The Predicament

 The only moment that you can live here comfortably in these absolutely irreconcilable conflicts is in this moment when you embrace it all and you say “Look, I don’t understand a fucking thing at all – Hallelujah!”2

-Of course Cohen composing an track entitled “Embrace The Suck” would have had an interesting impact on all those television and film musical directors who use “Hallelujah” as their go-to soul-stirring pop anthem, not to mention those competitors on X-Factor and Britain’s Got Talent faced with belting out “Embrace the Suck -This ain’t easy.
-Now let’s deal with it” rather than “Now I’ve heard there was a secret chord …”
+Of course, Leonard composing a track entitled “Embrace The Suck” would have had an interesting impact on all those television and film musical directors who use “Hallelujah” as their go-to soul-stirring pop anthem, not to mention those competitors on X-Factor and Britain’s Got Talent faced with belting out “Embrace the Suck -This ain’t easy.
+Now let’s deal with it” rather than “Now I’ve heard there was a secret chord…”

 The Hallelujah Solution